Dillweed Namespace Stewardship Office · Operations Charter

 Attestation or Decline

 The DNSO issues attestation by executing POST /promote with the confirmed tier, logging the attestation event to the audit trail.
 If declined, the DNSO notifies the registrant with a reason and any remediation path.
-Evidence used to support a verified attestation is retained in the DNSO operational log for at least the lifetime of the attestation and 12 months thereafter.
+Evidence used to support a verified attestation MUST be retained in the DNSO operational log for at least the lifetime of the attestation and 12 months thereafter.

 4.2 Attestation Process — Canonical Tier